 While all bowling alleys may appear similar, when you start checking "under the hood," you'll discover a wide degree of durability, functionality, and overall quality among different manufacturers and installers.
 Fusion Bowling hand-picks components that are most appropriate for resort amenities and private homes—our typical customers.
 The list below isn't exhaustive, but offers some highlights.
 We try to select products that are both user-friendly and have the highest level of reliability.
 This approach results in the best bowling alleys on the planet.

 The pinsetter is the #1 most important part of any bowling alley.
 Unlike public bowling centers, our homeowner customers don't have a mechanic on staff, so pinsetter reliability is a huge factor.
-Brunswick's GS-X™ model has the bowling industry's highest FPS rating (frames per stop), and Brunswick's StringPin is the best machine in its category.
-We do NOT sell refurbished pinsetters or cheap inferior knock-offs.
+Brunswick's StringPin and GS-X™ models are the highest rated, most reliable machines in the bowling industry in their respective categories.
+We do NOT sell refurbished pinsetters or cheap, inferior knock-offs.

 Brunswick SYNC™ is the bowling industry's first cloud-based scoring system.
 Store individual bowler profiles and stats online, update operating software automatically, and communicate with technical support remotely, all via the Brunswick Cloud.